Ever commissioned a service only to realize later that it wasn’t what you needed?

 - fair and transparent price, matched by respective service levels.

-Keeping the definition above in mind, let’s take a closer look at the three main service models for IT outsourcing.
+Keeping the definition above in mind, let’s take a closer look at the three common types of IT outsourcing models.

 1. Advisory & Consulting